Post facility with Dolby reference monitor

 'Tips on Buying a New Flat Panel Display' NIST Flat Panel Display Laboratory, http://www.fpdl.nist.gov/Tips.pdf [includes graphic demonstrations of screen reflection issues]

-Graphic depictions of ambient lightness enhancing perceived black and contrast: http://www.youtube.com/watch?v=xl1lL...eature=channel ; http://www.youtube.com/watch?v=rFmgSP97fTg ; http://www.youtube.com/watch?v=kdOQBPCOk5w&NR=1 ; http://www.youtube.com/watch?v=MMJ6t...eature=channel
+Graphic depictions of ambient lightness enhancing perceived black and contrast: https://www.youtube.com/watch?v=xl1lL...eature=channel ; https://www.youtube.com/watch?v=rFmgSP97fTg ; https://www.youtube.com/watch?v=kdOQBPCOk5w&NR=1 ; https://www.youtube.com/watch?v=MMJ6t...eature=channel

 Pertinent technical quotes: